rahul-mallik/DSA/README.md

 # DSA repository Over view
-This repository conatins all the Solutions of our DSA assignment along with the outputs in comment for better explaination "comments" are also being mentioned ENJOY ;)
+-This repository conatins all the Solutions of our DSA assignment -along with the outputs in comment
+-for better explaination "comments" are also being mentioned -ENJOY ;)